 8) Biomedical Engineering

-Because of their focus on medicine and biology, biomedical engineering students also study ethics as well as how various economic, social, global, and environmental factors might impact their work.
-While the interdisciplinary coursework involved can this one of the hardest majors, it will also set you up for cutting-edge careers in medicine and tech startups.
+Because of their focus on medicine and biology, biomedical engineering students study ethics alongside the technical material.
+They also wrestle with how various economic, social, global, and environmental factors might shape their work.
+The interdisciplinary coursework can make this one of the hardest engineering majors.
+It also sets graduates up for careers at the cutting edge of medical technology, prosthetics, biomechanics, and biotech startups.
+The 2024 BLS median annual wage for bioengineers and biomedical engineers was $106,950, with 5% projected employment growth through 2034.

 Related: Best Colleges for Biomedical Engineering

-When it comes to planning for a sustainable future, environmental engineers aren鈥檛 the only ones responsible.
-Civil engineers, who study infrastructure, water systems, and power supplies, learn to 鈥渄esign earthquake-resistant buildings, enable the use of autonomous vehicles, develop innovative processes to provide safe drinking water, promote green and sustainable infrastructure, and employ virtual and augmented reality to design human-friendly space,鈥 according to .
+Environmental engineers are not the only ones on the hook for planning a sustainable future.
+Civil engineers, who study infrastructure, water systems, and power supplies, learn to design earthquake-resistant buildings, enable the use of autonomous vehicles, develop processes to provide safe drinking water, promote green and sustainable infrastructure, and employ virtual and augmented reality to design human-friendly space, per NYU’s Tandon School of Engineering.
+The 2024 BLS median annual wage for civil engineers was $99,590, and BLS projects 5% employment growth through 2034 with approximately 23,600 openings per year, the highest annual opening count of any engineering specialty on this list.

 Related: Best Colleges for Civil Engineering